bytefish/EFCoreExperiments/README.md

 and add the audit information by inspecting the `ChangeTracker`.
 Some tutorials also use an `SaveChangesInterceptor` to add it as a cross-cutting concern.

-The problem with this kind of approach to auditing is, that it already doesn't work for EF Core 7 `ExecuteUpdateAsync` methods, that basically bypass the `DbContext.SaveChangesAsync` method.
+The problem with this kind of approach to auditing is, that it doesn't work for EF Core 7 `ExecuteUpdateAsync` methods, that basically bypass the `DbContext.SaveChangesAsync` method.
 So this example serves as a word of caution, so you don't run into a problem late in your EntityFramework Core application.